Kajal4414/nemo-xsi-icon-fix/README.md

 Nemo 6+ uses XSI (`xsi-` prefixed symbolic icons).
 Most icon themes don't provide them fallback to `xapp-symbolic-icons`.

+## Disclaimer

+This script modifies icon themes by creating symbolic links and updating icon caches.

+- Run it at your own risk
+- It requires root privileges
+- It affects all icon themes in `/usr/share/icons`

+The script is safe in normal conditions:
+- it does not overwrite existing files
+- it only creates missing `xsi-*` symlinks

+However, it is recommended to:
+- test on a non-production system first
+- or use the single-theme variant if unsure

 ## Solution
 Create xsi-* symlinks automatically for any theme.